 Refund/cancellation policy

 The state 4-H office is offering transportation from various stops around the state.
 YELLO participants can sign up for a bus ticket and identify preferred stops during registration.
-Bus tickets are $50 round trip.
+Bus tickets are $25 or $50 round trip depending on the bus stop selected.

 Your local 4-H program may provide alternative transportation; please ask them directly.
 Participants can also provide their own transportation if preferred.